 Aikido is a modern Japanese Budo ("Martial Way"), based on techniques of self-defence from centuries-old traditions.
 It was created by Morihei Ueshiba (1883-1969), often called O-Sensei, or "venerable teacher".
-The principle of aiki ("matching spirit"), can be understood as meeting an attacker on their own terms, rather than aggressively opposing them, while at the same time not losing one's own physical or mental equilibrium.
+The principle of aiki ("matching spirit"), can be understood as taking an attacker's power away, rather than aggressively opposing them.

 Aikido techniques consist of unarmed self-defence against various armed or unarmed attacks.
 The attacker is either immobilised through joint locks or thrown to a safe distance.
 Ukemi, or the practice of receiving, is a vital part of aikido training, and is practised both as rolling and falling exercises and as part of regular aikido training with a partner.

 Although the techniques can be very effective and powerful, and include some painful joint locks and pressure points, they are designed to work through breaking the balance of the partner, rather than damaging their body.